B. Vinod Kumar

-Boianapalli Vinod Kumar (born 22 July 1959) is an Indian politician and former Member of Parliament, presently serving as Vice-chairman of Telangana State Planning Board.
+Boianapalli Vinod Kumar (born 22 July 1959) is an Indian politician and former Member of Parliament, he served as Vice-chairman of Telangana State Planning Board (2019-2023).
 He represented the Karimnagar constituency of Telangana State in the 16th Lok Sabha (2014-2019) and Hanamkonda constituency in the 14th Lok Sabha (2004-2009).
 He is one of the founding members of the Telangana Rashtra Samithi (TRS) party and is presently a politburo member and served as party's deputy Floor Leader in the 16th Lok Sabha.

 Early life

 Vinod Kumar Boianapalli was born in Karimnagar, Telangana on 22 July 1959.
 He has a younger brother and a younger sister.
 His parents are B. Muralidhar Rao and B. Sugunadevi.
 His father was a state government employee in the revenue department in Warangal district.
 His paternal family is an agricultural family from Enugal village, Warangal.
 His maternal family is politically prominent and hails from Nagaram village, Karimnagar.
 Chennamaneni Rajeshwar Rao, freedom fighter and Communist party leader; Chennamaneni Hanumantha Rao, former Planning Commission member and former Chancellor of University of Hyderabad; Chennameneni Venkateshwar Rao, social worker; and Chennamaneni Vidyasagar Rao, former Governor of Maharashtra are his maternal uncles.